SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/csproj-tutorials.md

 ```

 Edit the `GameDir` property's value if needed so the path matches your local Subnautica directory.

-If you understand GitHub well enough, I highly recommend adding this file to your project's gitignore.
+It is recommended to add this file to your project's gitignore if this is a shared repository.

 #### Step 2